Dolores O'Riordan: Legacy

-At O'Riordan's funeral service, both young and old traveled from all over the world—including from Spain, China and South America—to pay their respects in person along with many Irish politicians.
+At O'Riordan's funeral service, both young and old travelled from all over the world—including from Spain, China and South America—to pay their respects in person along with many Irish politicians.
 A place of pilgrimage, the grave of O'Riordan continues to attract devotees from around the world.
 O'Riordan's commitment to her roots, which was consolidated by her authenticity, attracted fascination.
 According to Una Mullally of The New York Times, O'Riordan's native accent positioned the Cranberries as a "truly" Irish band, which maintained its cultural identity and integrity, whose "global success was instigated by how America embraced them", by their music videos in "heavy rotation", and "crucially, by American radio".
 Rolling Stone stated that in 1995 the Cranberries were "Ireland's biggest musical export since U2".
 Paul Sexton of Billboard and the Australian Broadcasting Corporation have acknowledged O'Riordan and the Cranberries' influence on people, citing them as "one of the biggest-selling rock bands of the '90s".
 Ethnomusicologist Dr. Aileen Dillane commented that "countless other writers and Twitter commentators reminisced upon how the band seemed to encapsulate the '90s zeitgeist and on the profound impact they and Dolores as lead singer had on their lives and sense of who (and where) they were in the world at that time".
 In 2018, Hannah Tindle of Another Magazine wrote that "her strength of character shone through in the songs she wrote that remain, to this day, some of the most seminal in music history".

 In January 2018, the Dallas Observer listed O'Riordan alongside David Bowie, Prince and Tom Petty as iconic musicians who died between 2016 and 2018.
 In 2018, the South Coast Herald stated that "Dolores O'Riordan and the Cranberries inspired millions".
 O'Riordan inspired contemporary artists around the world while having a lasting impact on various musical styles; following news of her death, Maggie Rogers said, "Dolores O'Riordan's voice helped me understand my place in the world."
 AsiaOne argued that the Cranberries—especially O'Riordan's voice and singing style—have influenced many Chinese musicians and have had an unprecedented lasting impact on popular music across Asia.
 The BBC added that O'Riordan was a major musical influence to Faye Wong, one of China's biggest pop stars.
-Others influenced by O'Riordan include Florence Welch, Adele, Halsey, Heather Baron-Gracie and Michelle Branch.
+Others influenced by O'Riordan include Florence Welch, Adele, Halsey, Heather Baron-Gracie, Michelle Branch and Avril Lavigne.